 “Knock his head off.”

 A left hook came hard, and I dipped my right arm to block it.
 Whew.
 Too close.

 The bell rang to give us sixty seconds of rest, and then we were back at it.
 The second round unfolded much like the first.
 I scored me with a slight advantage, just where I wanted to be going into the final round.

-In the break I sat on the stool while Neil wiped my face with a damp cloth.
+In the break, I sat on the stool while Neil wiped my face with a damp cloth.
 My eyes strayed back to the table.
-There was still no Rose.
+Still no Rose.

 “I’m not trying for a knockout.”

 “Are you crazy?
 You can kill this guy.”